 The Lynn Jones African-Canadian & Diaspora Heritage Collection

-Saint Mary’s University, in cooperation with Dr. Lynn Jones, African Nova Scotian leader and activist, is proud to announce the addition of The Lynn Jones African-Canadian & Diaspora Heritage Collection to the University Archives.
+Saint Mary’s University, in cooperation with Dr. Lynn Jones, African Nova Scotian leader and activist, now proudly houses The Lynn Jones African-Canadian & Diaspora Heritage Collection in the University Archives.

 Key parts of the collection include materials on: